Relaxations for binary polynomial optimization via signed certificates: Binary non-negativity of NNS polynomials.

 \subsection{Separation algorithms for the non-negativity constraint.}

 The next question is algorithmic: how can we optimize over the cone $\nnn(\myvs)$?
-As the number of nontrivial linear sub-constraints equals $|\bB| = 2^n$, we can consider the \emph{separation problem} for $\nnn(\myvs)$, which asks whether all linear sub-constraints are satisfied for any given $f \preceq \myvs$.
-If not, it outputs a most violated constraint.
+As the number of nontrivial linear sub-constraints equals $|\bB| = 2^n$, we can consider the \emph{separation problem} for $\nnn(\myvs)$, which asks whether all linear sub-constraints are satisfied for any given $f$ signed-supported within $\myvs$.
+If not, it outputs the most violated constraint.
 Thus, the BNP for $f$ is equivalent to the separation problem between $\nnn(\myvs)$ and $f$.

-The separation problem can be reduced to finding $\argmin\limits_{\vx \in \bB}f(\vx)$.
+We review several separation algorithms and illustrate a reduction approach based on \mincut.
+In particular, our presentation explicitly maintains the maps between the original and transformed problems, which facilitates the derivation of a novel LP formulation of $\nnn(\myvs)$.
+The separation problem can be reduced to finding $\argmin_{\vx \in \bB}f(\vx)$.
 Throughout this paper, we assume that the coefficients of $f$ are fixed-size rationals.
 As indicated by \Cref{prop.subchar}, the NNS polynomial $f$ is submodular, so the optimization problem is a submodular minimization problem.
 Therefore, the separation problem can be addressed by general-purpose submodular minimization algorithms.
 For example, employing the algorithm of \citet{orlin2009faster}, one can minimize $f$ in $\bO(n^5md + n^6)$ time, where $\bO(md)$ is the time complexity of evaluating $f$.

-Another tailored method further reduces the minimization problem into a \mincut/\maxflow problem and uses the dedicated algorithms (\citet{billionnet1985maximizing,hansen1974lin,picard1982network}), which have better time complexities.
-We begin with the reformulation procedure proposed by \citet{picard1982network} and then analyze the size of the resulting \mincut problem.
+Another tailored method further reduces the minimization problem to a \mincut/\maxflow problem and uses the dedicated algorithms (see \citet{billionnet1985maximizing,hansen1974lin,picard1982network}), which have better time complexities.
+Our reduction is based on the procedure proposed by \citet{picard1982network}.
 Let us write

 where for all $\va \in A$, $|\va| \ge 2$ (\ie $\vx^{\va}$ is a nonlinear monomial).
 As $f$ is an NNS polynomial, for all $\va \in A$, $f_{\va}$ is non-positive, and for all $j \in \cN$, $f_{\veu_j}$ (for brevity, denoted as $f_j$) has an arbitrary sign.